guoqingbao/anonyufront/README.md

 #### Install pre-build ufront package
 In Ubuntu 20.04 or 22.04, download corresponding ufront package in the release folder and install.

+Install any of the following packages according to your default Python version.
 ```sh
 pip install ufront-0.1.1-cp37-cp37m-manylinux_2_28_x86_64.whl #for Python3.7